chenlezhi/MUST-FM/README.md

 - `data/`: datasets used by the release scripts
 - `results/`: packaged checkpoints and run outputs

+## Datasets

+All datasets used in MUST-FM can be downloaded from

 ## Training MUST-FM

 MUST-FM uses a flexible configuration system, where users can specify the parameters used to train MUST-FM.
 The configurations are stored in the `src/experiment_configs.py`.